 This section sets out information on those Core Strategy economic policies and Key Statements where monitoring information can be obtained.
-Section 8 contains those policies where monitoring information is not available.

 As set out in the Core Strategy, employment and a strong economy are important to the Ribble Valley and the Council will seek to facilitate employment and economic investment where it accords with the Core Strategy policies.
 Monitoring of these policies ensures that they are operating effectively.